mathjax/MathJax-docs/api/variable.rst

 .. describe:: MathJax.ElementJax

     The base class for all element `jax` objects.
-Subclasses for specific element jax are created as sub-objects of ``MathJax.ElementJax``.
+Subclasses for specific element jax are creates as sub-objects of ``MathJax.ElementJax``.
 For example, the mml element jax loads itself as ``MathJax.ElementJax.mml``.